kyma-project/website/content/docs/master/asset-store/docs/06-03-clusterasset.md

 ### Validation and mutation webhook services

 You can also define validation and mutation services:
-- **Validation webhook** performs the validation of fetched assets before the Asset Controller uploads them into the bucket.
+- **Validation webhook** performs the validation of fetched assets before the ClusterAsset Controller uploads them into the bucket.
 It can be a list of several different validation webhooks and all of them should be processed even if one fails.
 It can refer either to the validation of a specific file against a specification or to the security validation.
 The validation webhook returns the validation status when the validation completes.
 - **Mutation webhook** acts similarly to the validation service.
 The difference is that it mutates the asset instead of just validating it.
 For example, this can mean asset rewriting through the `regex` operation or `keyvalue`, or the modification in the JSON specification.
 The mutation webhook returns modified files instead of information on the status.

 ```
 apiVersion: assetstore.kyma-project.io/v1alpha2
-kind: Asset
+kind: ClusterAsset
 metadata:
   name: my-package-assets
-  namespace: default
 spec:
   source:
     mode: single